-Under the California Code of Civil Procedure 335.1, if you are bitten by a dog, you have two years from the time of the dog bite in which to file a personal injury claim.
+Under the California Code of Civil Procedure 335.1, you have two years from the time of the dog bite in which to file a personal injury claim.
 This is known as the statute of limitations.
 Because it can take a considerable amount of time to thoroughly investigate a dog bite claim, it is essential that you contact an experienced Los Angeles dog bite attorney as soon as possible following your attack.

 Of course the damages you are entitled to will depend on the specific circumstances surrounding your dog bite, however you could be entitled to one or more of the following: